-Using Zendesk you can create a neatly-organized knowledge base that will serve new customers, prospects, as well as, experts who might want to tackle advance issues on their own.
+Using Zendesk you can create a neatly organized knowledge base that will serve new customers, prospects, as well as, experts who might want to tackle advanced issues on their own.

 Again for the reference and to see how a knowledge base built using Zendesk may look like, check out Channels’ KB.

 Monitoring social media is a crucial aspect of delivering proactive customer service.
 Yet, it’s hard if not impossible to manually keep up with all the mentions, posts, reviews, and articles that cover or mention your brand.

 Thus, it’s much better to let the software do the work and monitor the whole web for us.